 The consolidated financial statements are presented in United States Dollars (USD), which is the Rusneftegaz Group's presentational currency.
-The Rusneftegaz Group's functional currency is the Russian Ruble (RUB), with any transactions occurring in currencies other than the United States Dollar being recorded at the rate of exchange on the date of the transaction.
+The functional currency for all of the entities within the Rusneftegaz Group is the Russian Ruble (RUB), with any transactions, including those related to revenue, assets and liabilities, occurring in currencies other than the United States Dollar being recorded at the rate of exchange on the date the transaction is first recognised.

 At the reporting date, all monetary assets and liabilities that are denominated in currencies that are not the United States Dollar are converted to the closing exchange rate.
-Non-monetary items that are measured at historical cost in a foreign currency are converted using the exchange rates as at the date of the initial transaction, and are measured at a revalued amount in a foreign currency are converted using the exchange rate on the date the fair value of an asset or liability was determined.
+Non-monetary items that are measured at historical cost in a foreign currency are converted using the exchange rates as at the date of the initial transaction, with any items measured at fair value being translated using the exchange rate when the fair value was determined.
+Any gains or losses occurring from the currency conversion of a non-monetary item measured as fair value is reported accordance to the recognition of the gain or loss in the change in fair value on the item.